LooDaHu/ARORA_General_-Introduction/README.md

        ]

 6. Virtual environment is recommanded.
-No matter which way you choose to set
+No matter which way you choose, please make sure the required packages are installed

 Here is a [tutorial](https://wsvincent.com/django-rest-framework-tutorial/) could be help at set-up stage.
 ## FIie structure and explanation